© 2020 Suze Orman Media Inc. | All rights reserved.

 If you have young children, you must, must, must have a will.
 A will is where you appoint a guardian for minor children.
 I realize thinking about this can be upsetting, but let’s talk about something even more upsetting: if you die without a will that establishes your children’s’ guardians, decisions about the care of your kids are going to fall to the court system.
 That’s what happens when parents die without a legal guardian ready to step in.
 Sure, a sibling or cousin or dear friend might end up as the guardian, but only after a draining court process, and potentially ongoing court oversight.

-A will is one of the four legal documents that I believe everyone must have and is included in the Will & Trust Kit.
+A will is one of the four legal documents that I believe everyone must have and is included in the Must Have Documents Online Program.

 A durable power of attorney for health care (sometimes known as a health care proxy), is a person you appoint who will step in and discuss your care with your doctors if you ever become unable to do so for yourself.